csci344/spring2025/pages/syllabus.md

 * Be respectful of others during classroom discussions and presentations.
 * We may have the occasional remote class session.
 We can decide as a class how we want to do that.

-### COVID Policies
-* **Masking.** Currently, there is no masking mandate at UNCA with the exception of healthcare settings and University shuttles.
-Please respect individuals’ personal decisions to either wear or not wear a mask in any given circumstance.
-    * ***Note:*** I may require masks in my office.
-I may also request that students voluntarily continue wearing masks in class, with the understanding that masking cannot be required.
-* **Social distancing.** There is no official policy regarding social distancing in the classroom.
-Please be sensitive to the fact that everyone’s comfort level will vary.
-Whenever possible, please keep several feet between yourself and a classmate.
-If a classmate requests more space, please do so kindly and without judgment or question.
-* **Illness policy.** Please stay home if you are ill, and email me -- I will let you know how you can catch up / participate remotely.

 ### Academic Honesty
 In the past, there have been a few unfortunate instances in which students have presented work other than their own.
 Here are some guidelines to help you understand what is and is not appropriate"

 #### Tutorials
-Helping other students with their in-class tutorial code is allowed and encouraged, but each student should type their own solution unless otherwise specified in the Tutorial instructions.
+Helping other students with their in-class tutorial code is allowed and encouraged, but each student should type their own solution unless otherwise specified in the tutorial instructions.

 #### Homework
 You are allowed and encouraged to discuss general approaches to solving problems, but all work you submit must be your own.
 Working “together” and presenting variants of the same file is not acceptable.
 Here are some specific guidelines to make sure you don’t cross the line: